fabiopapais/can-ids/README.md

 ```bash
 python ids.py <model path>
 ```
 You can find a set of produced models at the /models folder.
 Each model was trained with a certain % amount of data, using or not "Time Interval" (TI) and "Same ID Time Interval" (SITI) variables.
-OBS.: to use NOTI or NOSITI models, you must change ids.py code accordingly.
+To use NOTI or NOSITI models, you must change ids.py code accordingly.
+Please note that this IDS is not efficient and was made only for demonstrational purposes.

 ### OCSVM_for_anomaly_detection.ipynb
 Notebook detailing model development, as well as data separation.